 The lake is a popular place for birdwatchers, particularly in the summer months.
 And fishing and cruises are also popular activities on the lake.

-One of the most unusual natural landmarks in Ireland is a flat-topped rock formation, located in County Sligo, by the name of Benbulbin, It is part of the Dartry Mountains, in an area of Ireland which is often referred to as Yeat’s Country.
+One of the most unusual natural landmarks in Ireland is a flat-topped rock formation, located in County Sligo, by the name of Benbulbin, It is part of the Dartry Mountains, in an area of Ireland which is often referred to as Yeat’s Country, and is one of the best places in Ireland to visit.
 At its highest point it stands 526 metres, or 1726 feet tall and is a popular walking destination in Ireland.

 Benbulbin was formed during the ice age when Ireland was covered be glaciers.
 It was originally a large plateau, hence its flat top.
 Its name is an Anglicanisation of the Irish words “binn Ghulbain”, with binn meaning peak and ghulbain meaning beak/jaw.